 Thus, using dynamic swimlanes we represented two process participants.
 Now let's proceed to the static swimlane settings.

-Swimlanes of this type are used if you know in advance which position the process participant holds or which user group he or she belongs to.
+Swimlanes of this type are used in cases when you know the position of the process participant or the group he or she belongs to.

 In the third step of the Purchase request process, the warehouse employee checks whether the equipment is in stock.
 Since we know who exactly will perform this task, we use a static swimlane to represent this process participant.

-Add a new swimlane and go to the settings window.
-To improve the readability of the process diagram, rename the swimlane and then change its type.
+Let’s add a new swimlane and select Static Swimlane.
+To improve the readability of the process diagram, open the swimlane’s settings and change its name.

 - Variable.
-Here you may specify a User type variable that will store information about the position and the name of the process participant.
-You may use this variable when modeling task forms, notifications, etc. However, this field is not required for a static swimlane.
-Since the executor is known in advance, it can be defined in another way, for example, using an organizational chart or a user group.
+Here you can specify a Users type variable that will store information about the position and the name of the process participant (for example, Warehouse manager).
+You can use this variable when modeling task forms, notifications, etc.

-If you place several tasks in the swimlane, then each new task will be automatically assigned to the employee who performed the previous task.
+If you place several tasks in the swimlane, then each new task will be automatically assigned to the employee who performed the previous one.